 For further details regarding the personal information collected under this program, visit the Personal Information Bank; Health Canada; Health Products and Food Branch; Branch Incident Reporting System; PIB#PPU 088 at: http://www.hc-sc.gc.ca/ahc-asc/activit/atip-aiprp/infosource/index-eng.php#a2.
 Every Canadian individual has the right to access their own personal information and is entitled to request correction to ensure accuracy of their information.
 If you wish to exercise this right, contact the Treasury Board of Canada Secretariat.

 Complete all mandatory fields, marked by a *, and provide as much detail as possible for the remaining fields.

-The "Reference #" field, should be used by the reporter, as a way to easily locate the side effect report should Health Canada need to follow up for more information; do not use the name of the person who had the side effect.
+The 'Reference #' field, should be used by the reporter as a way to easily locate the side effect report should Health Canada need to follow up for more information.
+If this report is a follow up to a previously submitted report, the DHPR number assigned to the original report should be entered in this field.
+Do not use the name of the person who had the side effect.

 What is a Side Effect?

 Side effects are troublesome symptoms or feelings that occur when taking a health product.
 Side effects can range from minor irritations, such as a skin rash, to serious and life-threatening reactions, such as a heart attack of liver damage.
 A side effect can also be when a product has no effect or has not performed the intended treatment.
 They can occur within minutes after taking a medicine, or can take years to develop.